-Local Joint Apprenticeship Council is a joint effort between IBEW Local 303 and Niagara Peninsula Electrical Contractors Association to mentor and administer the apprenticeship program under their jurisdiction.
+Local Joint Apprenticeship Council is joint effort between IBEW Local 303 and Niagara Peninsula Electrical Contractors Association to mentor and administer the apprenticeship program under their jurisdiction.

-- An apprenticeship is a 3 party agreement between the employer, the apprentice and the Ministry of Advanced Education and Skills Development (MAESD).
+- An apprenticeship is 3 party agreement between the employer, the apprentice and the Ministry of Advanced Education and Skills Development (MAESD).

-- The Local Joint Apprenticeship Council (LJAC) is recognized as an “employer of record” under the terms of the MTCU and deals with apprentices in the unionized electrical field only.
+- The Local Joint Apprenticeship Council (LJAC) is recognized as “employer of record” under the terms of MTCU and deals with apprentices in unionized electrical field only.

-- The LJAC will sign a Training Agreement (as the employer of record) in cases of a transfer from another union local, during organization of a non-union company or through a pre-approved apprenticeship pool.
+- The LJAC will sign a Training Agreement (as employer of record) in cases of transfer from another union local, during organization of non-union company or through pre-approved apprenticeship pool.

-- In addition to the pool, contractors can submit their candidates for apprenticeship to the office of the LJAC for review of qualifications (education and safety training) and aptitude testing.
+- In addition to pool, contractors can submit their candidates for apprenticeship the office LJAC for review of qualifications (education and safety training) and aptitude testing.

 - The apprentice pool accepts applicants for testing when the existing pool is depleted of qualified candidates.
-Candidates are considered from the resumes submitted to the office.
+Candidates are considered from resumes submitted the office.

-- Resumes (meeting entrance qualifications) submitted to the office will be kept for 6 months.
+- Resumes (meeting entrance qualifications) submitted to the office will kept for 6 months.
 We also suggest that you send your resume to individual contractors for consideration.

-- Attach your secondary and/or post secondary school transcripts to your resume along with a copy of additional training certificates. (health & safety or skills enhancement)
+- Attach your secondary and/or post secondary school transcripts your resume with copy additional train certificates. (health & safety or skills enhancement)

-- To qualify for an apprenticeship within the NPECA/IBEW Local 303 program you must have a Grade 12 diploma with Grade 12 Technical Math and successfully pass the aptitude tests.
+- To qualify for an apprenticeship within NPECA/IBEW Local 303 program you must have Grade 12 diploma with Grade 12 Technical Math and successfully pass the aptitude tests.

-Offices of the Local Joint Apprenticeship Council located at:
+Offices of Local Joint Apprenticeship Council located at:

 |Niagara Peninsula Electrical Contractors Association Inc.